-The Process Descriptor is typically called Process Control Block (PCB), or Task Control Block (TCB), and it is realized as a data structure that includes references (pointers) to its code section, its stack, and other needed information.
-There are different alternatives to implement data structures in general [9].
+The Process Descriptor is typically called Process Control Block (PCB), or Task Control Block (TCB), and includes references (pointers) to its code section, its stack, and other needed information.
+There are different alternatives to implement data structures in general [Nyh05].
 Records (structs in C) are typically used for the Process Descriptor.
-The Process Descriptors of the processes in the same state, e.g. ready or waiting, are usually linked together in a double-linked list.
+The Process Descriptors of the processes in the same state are usually linked together in a double-linked list.
 The hardware may include registers for some of the attributes of the ProcessDescriptor; for example, the Intel X86 Series includes registers for typical attributes.
-There are different ways to associate a virtual address space to a process (see the pattern Virtual Address Space Selection below).
-There are also different ways to associate rights with a new process (see the Controlled
+There are different ways to associate a virtual address space to a process [Fer06b].
+There are also different ways to associate rights with a new process, see the Controlled Process Creator in [Fer03].
+The hardware architecture normally implements the virtual address space and restricts access to the sections (segments) allocated to each process using appropriate mechanisms.